-When you’ve finished your song, you own the rights to that composition and your ownership gets broken down into two parts - writer’s share and publishing share.
-If you’re the only writer, you own 100% of both, and if there are multiple writers, the percentage gets broken down according to how you agree to split it up.
-However you break down your ownership - you qualify for royalties in a variety of ways!
+Just as with royalties, there are more than one type of rights you earn and ownership of a song.
+Ownership shares are broken out into the writer’s share and the publisher’s share.
+If you’re the only writer, you own 100% of both, and if there are multiple writers, the percentage gets broken down according to how all the co-writers agree to split it up.

 Take control of your publishing.
 Maximize Songtrust for your songs and business.